play-curious/bondage.js/README.md

         console.log(option.text);
     }

-    // Specify which option is chosen
+    // Specify which option is chosen (must be called before the function exits) result.choose(result.options[0]);
-    result.choose(result.options[0]);
 });
 dialogue.on('nodecomplete', function(result) {